martinmienczakowski/6502TFTScreen/README.md

 # Author

-The author of this repositary is Martin Mienczakowski
+The author of this repository is Martin Mienczakowski